berknology/leetcode-classifier/README.md

 ## How to Approach a Coding Question :heavy_check_mark:

-I highly recommend to get a copy of [Gayle McDowell's](http://www.gayle.com/) coding interview preparation book [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850), and follow the recommend **seven steps** (illustrated below) to answer any coding questions.
+I recommend to get a copy of [Gayle McDowell's](http://www.gayle.com/) coding interview preparation book [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850), and follow the recommend **seven steps** (illustrated below) to answer any coding questions.